uComponents/ucomponents.github.com/data-types/relation-links/index.md

 layout: datatype
 title: Relation Links
 category: Data Types
+description: Render a list of links to any content / media or members related to the current node, via a given RelationType.
-since_version:
+since_version: 4.0
 ---

-This datatype can be used to render a list of links to any content / media or members that are related to the current item via a selected RelationType.

 ## Prevalue Editor Settings